im-ignite/ignitos/README.md

-Deployment Guide: Ignitos Telegram Auto-Reply Bot
-This guide provides the necessary steps to deploy your Telegram self-bot and its plugins on a Linux-based Virtual Private Server (VPS) for 24/7 operation.
+🚀 Ignitos Telegram Auto-Reply Bot Deployment Guide This guide will help you deploy and run your modular Telegram self-bot and its integrated control bot on a Linux-based Virtual Private Server (VPS) for continuous 24/7 operation.

+✨ Features at a Glance
+Command Type

+Prefix

+Description

+Powered By

+User Bot

+.

+Commands you send, visible only to you (.ping, .ai, .img).

+Pyrogram

+Control Bot

+/

+Commands sent to the separate BotFather bot for remote control (/ai, /img).

+Pyrogram

+Auto-Reply

+Core

+Automatically replies to private messages when set to /away.

+Main Logic

-Prerequisites
+⚙️ Prerequisites
-Before starting, ensure you have the following:
+Ensure you have the following information and access before starting the deployment:

-A VPS Running Linux (e.g., Ubuntu, Debian, CentOS).
+A Linux VPS: Running Ubuntu, Debian, or CentOS.

-SSH Access to your VPS.
+SSH Access: To connect to your server.

-Your Bot Code (including main.py, config.json if it exists, the plugins folder, and requirements.txt).
+Bot Code: The full project directory, including main.py, the plugins folder, and requirements.txt.

-Your Credentials:
+Credentials:

 Telegram API ID and API Hash (from my.telegram.org).

-BotFather Bot Token (for the control bot).
+BotFather Bot Token (for the remote control bot).

-Gemini API Key (for the .ai and .img commands).
+Gemini API Key (for the AI and Image generation features).

 Step 1: Prepare the VPS Environment
-Log in to your VPS via SSH and run these commands to install required tools and Python dependencies.
+Log in to your VPS via SSH to set up the necessary environment.

 1.1 Update System Packages and Install Python
+Use the appropriate package manager (apt for Debian/Ubuntu or yum for CentOS/RHEL).

 # Update package list
 sudo apt update

-# Install Python 3 and pip (or use 'yum install' on CentOS/RHEL)
+# Install Python 3, pip, and git
-sudo apt install python3 python3-pip -y
+sudo apt install python3 python3-pip git -y

-1.2 Install a Virtual Environment
+1.2 Install and Activate a Virtual Environment
-It's best practice to use a virtual environment to manage dependencies.
+It is highly recommended to use a Python virtual environment (venv) for dependency isolation.

 # Install the venv module
 sudo apt install python3-venv -y

-# Create a new directory for your project
+# Create a project directory and navigate into it
 mkdir ignitos_bot
 cd ignitos_bot

-# Create a virtual environment named 'venv'
+# Create and activate the virtual environment
 python3 -m venv venv

-# Activate the virtual environment
 source venv/bin/activate

-Step 2: Transfer and Install Code
+Step 2: Transfer Code and Install Dependencies
-2.1 Transfer Code to VPS
+2.1 Transfer Code to VPS via Git
-Use tools like scp, sftp, or Git to move your project files (main.py, plugins/, requirements.txt, etc.) into the ignitos_bot directory on your VPS.

-If you are using Git, run these commands inside the ignitos_bot directory:
+Run these commands inside the active ignitos_bot directory:

-# Install git if you haven't already
-sudo apt install git -y

-# Clone your repository (replace with your actual URL)
+# Clone your repository (REPLACE with your actual GitHub URL)
 git clone [https://github.com/im-ignite/ignitos.git](https://github.com/im-ignite/ignitos.git) .

+# OR: Use scp/sftp to transfer files manually
+# scp -r /local/path/to/bot user@vps_ip:/home/user/ignitos_bot

 2.2 Install Python Dependencies
-Make sure your virtual environment is still active ((venv) should be visible in your prompt).
+Make sure the virtual environment is still active ((venv) should be visible in your prompt).

-# Install the required Python libraries (pyrogram, requests, Pillow)
+# Install all required Python libraries (pyrogram, requests, Pillow, etc.)
 pip install -r requirements.txt

 Step 3: Run the Bot for Initial Setup
-The bot needs to run interactively once to create the user session file (user_bot_session.session) and save your API keys.
+The bot must run interactively once to create the necessary session file and save your credentials securely.

 Run the main script:

 python3 main.py

-Follow the Prompts: The script will guide you through entering your:
+Follow the Interactive Prompts:

-BotFather Bot Token.
+The script will first ask for your BotFather Token.

-Telegram API ID and API Hash.
+It will then prompt for your Telegram API ID and API Hash.

-Phone number, OTP, and 2FA password (for the user session).
+Next, it will guide you through the Pyrogram login process (Phone Number, OTP, and 2FA password) to create the user_bot_session.session file.

-Gemini API Key.
+Finally, it will ask for your Gemini API Key.

-The script will exit automatically after successfully saving all configuration details.
+The script will exit gracefully once all configuration steps are complete.

-Check for Files: Verify that config.json and the .session file have been created in your project directory.
+Verify Configuration: Ensure the config.json and the .session file have been successfully created in the ignitos_bot directory.

 Step 4: Run the Bot Continuously using screen
-The screen utility is perfect for running applications in the background, even after you disconnect from SSH.
+Use the screen utility to ensure the bot remains running even after you close your SSH connection.

-4.1 Install screen
-sudo apt install screen -y
+4.1 Install screen (if not done in Step 1) sudo apt install screen -y

 4.2 Start the Bot in a New Screen Session
-Activate the virtual environment (if not already active):
+Re-activate the virtual environment (if you detached):

 source venv/bin/activate

-Start a new screen session and run the bot:
+Start a new screen session and launch the bot:

 screen -S ignitos_session
 python3 main.py

-The bot is now running inside the virtual session.
+The bot is now running inside the persistent screen session.

 4.3 Detach and Exit
-To detach from the screen session (leaving the bot running), press:
+To detach from the screen session (leaving the bot running):

-Ctrl + A then D
+Press Ctrl + A then D

 You can now safely log out of your SSH session.

-The bot will continue running.
+🛠️ Bot Command Reference
+Function

+User Bot Command (Self-Command)

+Control Bot Command (via BotFather)

+Notes

+Auto-Reply ON

+.away

+-

+Enables auto-reply feature.

+Auto-Reply OFF

+.online

+-

+Disables auto-reply feature.

+Edit Auto-Reply Message

+.editoff [new message]

+-

+Updates the message sent when .away is active.

+Check Latency

+.ping

+-

+Returns the bot's reaction time in milliseconds.

+AI Generation

+.ai [prompt]

+/ai [prompt]

+Answers questions using the Gemini API with Google Search grounding.

+Image Generation

+.img [prompt]

+/img [prompt]

+Generates an image based on the prompt using the Imagen 3 API.

-Management Commands
+Management Commands (VPS Console)
 Action

 Command